Andrea Danti - Fotolia

 - Micro-virtualization, which runs operating system and web browser processes in isolation from one another.
 This approach prevents viruses from spreading and keeps ransomware from shutting down entire systems and networks.
 Microsoft has incorporated micro-virtualization technology into Windows 10.

-- Your Guide to Unified Endpoint Management –TechTarget
+- Unified Endpoint Management –TechTarget

 - Unified endpoint management: The modern way to secure and manage your devices –Citrix